The University Centre at Leeds City College provides a high quality learning experience at a reasonable price. Our fees are set with this in mind.

 £25,001 – £42,600 household income (as assessed by Student Finance) = £250 annual bursary from Leeds City College's University Centre.

-If you're eligible to receive the college bursary, but it has been withheld because you are not up to date with work, then you may be able to appeal if you feel there are mitigating circumstances behind this.
+If you're eligible to receive the college bursary, but it has been withheld because you are not up to date with work or are below the required attendance, then you may be able to appeal if you feel there are mitigating circumstances behind this.
 You can do so by filling in the following form.